Bamboo vs Maple Longboards – What you need to know

 When it comes to cruising, it is totally dependant on the board you want to get.

 As I mentioned, Bamboo is flexible.
-This flexibility will act as suspension and smoothen out a lot of road vibration for a more comfortable ride.
+This flexibility will act as a suspension and smoothen out a lot of road vibration for a more comfortable ride.
 However, you can’t get Bamboo in some deck shapes.
 It has trouble holding the mold and they can‘t make drop down longboard shapes.
-You are limited to top mounts and drop through decks.
-Check out the Arbor Zeppelin on Amazon.com for an example of a good Bamboo cruiser.
+You are limited to top mounts and drop-through decks.
+Check out this Sector 9 on Amazon.com for an example of a good Bamboo cruiser.

 Now Maple is stiffer.
 This stiffness is good because you’ll get more feedback from the road.
 If you want something more responsive and that allows you really feel in control and really ‘feel’ your trucks, you should go for a Maple cruiser.